-Benevolence
+• Benevolence

 Benevolence refers to how much the sellers wholeheartedly are willing to give beneficial goods and service to their customers and themselves.
-As Ainur Rofiq et.al The Effect of... icast2010 such, they cannot only increase profit sale but also improve their customers' satisfactory level.
+As such, they can not only increase profit sale but also improve their customers' satisfactory level.
 Furthermore Kim et al. (2003) said that benevolence consists of attention, empathy, belief and acceptance.
-So, it is therefore hypothesised that:
+So, it is therefore hypothesized that: